 Socialists and scientists

-It’s important to remind them, as Swedish ecologists Andreas Malm and Alf Hornborg do, that “the fossil economy was not created nor is it upheld by humankind in general.”
+It’s important to remember, as Swedish ecologists Andreas Malm and Alf Hornborg point out, that “the fossil economy was not created nor is it upheld by humankind in general.”

 “The succession of energy technologies following steam – electricity, the internal combustion engine, the petroleum complex: cars, tankers, aviation – have all been introduced through investment decisions, sometimes with crucial input from certain governments but rarely through democratic deliberation.
 The privilege of instigating new rounds appears to have stayed with the class ruling commodity production.”